|Salary:||£40,792 to £50,132 per annum (according to relevant experience)|

 Division : -

-Hours Per week : Full Time and Part Time Positions are available
+Hours Per week : Full and Part Time posts available

-Contract Duration : Initial 4 Year Fellowship leading to a permanent and appropriate academic contract
+Contract Duration : An initial four-year Fellowship leading to a permanent and appropriate academic contract (subject to satisfactory performance)

 To join us, you will need a relevant PhD or equivalent qualification.
 You’ll bring to the role a sustained record of publication output.
 Crucially, you will demonstrate the ability to develop a coherent world-leading research programme, with new concepts and ideas to extend intellectual understanding.
 You have what it takes to organise resources and deliver results to deadlines.
 Your excellent communication and interpersonal skills also equip you to build a team, and to inspire and engage students.
 The determination to win your own funding will be key to your success.